Up

 Arnold compared a popular brand 30 minute epoxy to BVM's Aeropoxy by applying a small bit of each to the inside of the fuse that he had sanded and solvent cleaned.
 After the glue had cured for a day, Arnold said that the 30 minute stuff was relatively easy to peel away while the Aeropoxy was absolutely stuck to the polyester.
 The only way he could get it off of the test area was to grind it off.

-So, Aeropoxy is not just for BVM jets - it is the ultimate glue for all of your "high stress" modeling needs and it's easy to order - see below.
+So, Aeropoxy is not just for BVM jets - it is the ultimate glue for all of your "high stress" modeling needs and it's easy to order.

 You may also be interested in V-Poxy